manoj-apare/test-jenkins/README.md

 # test-jenkins
-Repository to test jenkins pipeline with github web hooks.
+Test repository to jenkins pipeline with github web hooks.